 Survival Tips for your Bike:

+Your bike not only serves as your transportation, but it also represents your freedom and mobility.
 Keeping your bike safe requires a bit of forethought and planning.
 Most thefts occur when the bike is an easier target.
 A bit of planning on your part may not guarantee that your bike or accessories won’t be stolen, but making your bike a harder target for thieves reduces the risk of theft.

 The highest percentage of bikes stolen on campus are those with a lower-cost chain or cable-type locks.
 Though no lock can guarantee 100% protection, U-Bolt type locks seem to be the least targetted.
 One lock is always good, but consider two locks to deter theft.